francois-durand/my_toy_package/docs/tutorial.rst

 Check that Everything is Working
 ================================

 #.
-In PyCharm: commit/push if necessary.
+In PyCharm: commit/push if necessary, i.e.:

+   #.
+Menu VCS → Commit.
+   #.
+Enter a commit message.
+   #.
+Commit → Commit and push.
+   #.
+Push.

 #.
 In Travis CI website: go to Current.
 The build should be a success (it may take several minutes).
 #.
 In Codecov website: you can navigate in your project to see what parts of the code are covered by the tests.
 #.
 In ReadTheDocs website: